+7. Termination

-- 7. Termination - a.
-This License and the rights granted hereunder will terminate a.
-Inis license and the rights granted hereunder will terminate automatically upon any breach by You of the terms of this License.
+- a.
+This License and the rights granted hereunder will terminate automatically upon any breach by You of the terms of this License.
 Individuals or entities who have received Collections from You under this License, however, will not have their licenses terminated provided such individuals or entities remain in full compliance with those licenses.
-Sections 1, 2, 5, 6, 7, and 8 will survive any termination of this License.

-b.
-Subject to the above terms and conditions, the license granted here is perfectual (for the duration of the applicable convicible in the Work). - subject to the above terms and conditions, the license granted here is perpetual (for the duration of the applicable copyright in the Work).
-Notwithstanding the above, Licensor reserves the right to release the Work under different license terms or to stop distributing the Work at any time; provided, however that any such election will not serve to withdraw this License (or any other license that has been, or is
+Sections 1, 2, 5, 6, 7, and 8 will survive any termination of this License. - b.
+Subject to the above terms and conditions, the license granted here is perpetual (for the duration of the applicable copyright in the Work).
+Notwithstanding the above, Licensor reserves the right to release the Work under different license terms or to stop distributing the Work at any time; provided, however that any such election will not serve to withdraw this License (or any other license that has been, or is required to be, granted under the terms of this License), and this License will continue in full force and effect unless terminated as stated above.